shikijs/shiki/packages/site/index.md

 <div id="solarized"></div>

-Finally, you can build custom renderers to generate a different HTML structure, SVG or even images (you might be interested in [Polacode](https://github.com/octref/polacode).
+You can also build custom renderers to generate a different HTML structure, SVG or even images:

 ```js
 const shiki = require('shiki')